-- Deadhorse Lake is located north of the Village of Hussar and is a shallow depth large water body.
-There are minimal recreation amenities on the lake. - A large portion of the Plan Area is used for agriculture with some areas remaining as natural wetlands and related ecological features. - Environmental features are shown on Map 4: Environmental Considerations
+- A large portion of the Plan Area is used for agriculture with some areas remaining as natural wetlands and related ecological features. - Environmental features are shown on Map 4: Environmental Considerations, as mostly consisting of small scattered wetlands.

 TRANSPORTATION INFRASTRUCTURE